 Fifth person dead in Louisiana from flesh-eating bacteria this year, LDH says

-BATON ROUGE — A fifth person has died in the state from a flesh-eating bacteria linked to the consumption of raw or undercooked seafood, particularly oysters, the Louisiana Department of Health said.
+BATON ROUGE — A fifth person has died in the state from a flesh-eating bacteria that naturally lives in coastal waters, the Louisiana Department of Health said.

 Vibrio vulnificus infections and deaths are significantly higher this year than in previous years on record, LDH said.
 This year alone, there have been 26 cases of infection among Louisiana residents.
 All of these resulted in hospitalization.